Our Medical School Curriculum

 A US-Modeled Approach to Teaching

-Our US-modeled, organ systems-based curriculum—called Foundations of Medicine—organizes the teaching of medicine by the systems within the body, like the digestive or respiratory systems.
+Although Ross is an international medical school, our curriculum is designed to prepare our graduates to practice in the U.S. and Canada, where most of our students originate and plan to return.
+We educate students through a US-modeled, organ systems-based curriculum—called Foundations of Medicine.
+This curriculum organizes the teaching of medicine by the systems within the body, like the digestive or respiratory systems.
 This approach, which mirrors how medicine is actually practiced, gives you a big-picture look at the physiological, anatomical, and biochemical processes of an organ system all at once.

 We offer two tracks in the Foundations of Medicine Program: a four-semester accelerated track and a five-semester track.
 These curriculum options are designed to further cultivate student success and empower you to advance through Foundations of Medicine at a pace that aligns with your personal study needs.